DataSaiyentist/RotNet/README.md

 - Pretrained models are available in the `/save/models` folder.
 - Preprocessing, models training and evaluations are explained in the `/notebooks` folder.
+- A French version of the report is accessible in the `/docs` folder.

 ## References